 This exports the collection test into the output directory export as generic XML.
 The root element of the generated XML file is named collection.
 Each document in the collection is exported in a doc XML attribute.
-Each document attribute is export in a generic att element, which has a type attribute indicating the attribute value, and a value attribute containing the attribute's value.
+Each document attribute is exported as a generic att element, which has a name attribute with the attribute name, a type attribute indicating the attribute value type, and a value attribute containing the attribute's value.